Conversations on the Art of Literary Translation

-Translation Now will celebrate the fortieth anniversary of the Seminar by bringing to Boston some of the most distinguished translators and scholars in the field today.
-The conference will begin with a keynote address by Rosanna Warren, who gave the Seminar its current shape and taught it until 2012.
-Professor Warren’s keynote will be followed by a series of moderated conversations on key issues in literary translation, beginning with brief presentations by two or more of our distinguished participants, with ample time for input from the audience and other participants.
+Translation Now celebrated the fortieth anniversary of the Seminar by bringing to Boston some of the most distinguished translators and scholars in the field today.
+The conference began with a keynote address by Rosanna Warren, who gave the Seminar its current shape and taught it until 2012.
+Professor Warren’s keynote was followed by a series of moderated conversations on key issues in literary translation.

-Participants have also made available a set of relevant readings for those wishing to know more about their work and about the issues we will discuss at the conference.
-Please contact Korine Powers (firstname.lastname@example.org) for the password to access these readings on this website.
+Participants also made available a set of relevant readings for those wishing to know more about their work and about the issues we discussed at the conference.
+Please contact Anna Elliott (firstname.lastname@example.org) for the password to access these readings on this website.